DjangoGirls/tutorial/en/python_introduction/README.md

 5
 ```

 Awesome, right?
-Of course, variables can be anything – numbers too!
+Now, variables can be anything – numbers too!
 Try this:

 {% filename %}command-line{% endfilename %}
 ```python